didi/cube-ui/document/components/docs/en-US/tabs.md

     }
   }
 ```
-At the same time, `cube-tab-nav` also supports other configurations, `showTabBar` controls whether to turn on the effect of underscore, `inline` to determine whether the icon and label are in a line, `fixed` to locate `cube-tab-nav`, currently only supports `top/bottom`, as shown in the sample code.
+At the same time, `cube-tab-nav` also supports other configurations, `showSlider` controls whether to turn on the effect of underscore, `inline` to determine whether the icon and label are in a line, `fixed` to locate `cube-tab-nav`, currently only supports `top/bottom`,`useTransition` controls whether the underscore use transition, as shown in the sample code.

 ### cube-tab-nav&cube-tab-container